 What can you use instead?

-In place of an at-home pore vacuum, Dautriche recommends a simple skincare regimen with retinoids and chemical exfoliants to combat blackheads and pore buildup.
+In place of an at-home pore vacuum, Dautriche recommends a simple skincare regimen with retinoids or chemical exfoliants to combat blackheads and pore buildup.
 “Retinoids and chemical exfoliants remain the holy grail for blackhead treatments and prevention," she says, adding that retinoids are a must because they increase skin cell turnover and inhibit the formation of microcomedones and comedones, AKA blackheads.
 In terms of chemical exfoliants, her gold standard for clear pores is salicylic acid, which she says deeply penetrates the skin and efficiently dissolves buildup.

 The Final Takeaway